AIMLab-UBC/Boltzmann/ReadMe.md

 ## 🧠 Core Idea

 For a dataset of paired images and medical reports:
-- Use **LLMs** to create a structural representation of expert-written pathology reports
+- Use **LLMs** (or any proper text embedder) to create a structural representation of expert-written pathology reports
 - Use **LVMs** to create an analogous structure from medical images
-- Define **BSS** as the structural alignment between the two modalities using a Boltzmann-based similarity measure
+- Define **BSS** as the structural alignment between the two modalities using a new Boltzmann-based similarity measure

-The theory of Boltzmann semantic score is demonstrated as follows:
+The theory of the Boltzmann semantic score is demonstrated as follows:
 <br>

 ![Boltzmann Semantic Score Diagram](assets/files/github_readme_figures/bss.PNG)